kshitija236/Sentiment-Prediction/README.md

 2. gold_test.csv is used for testing.

 ## Imabalanced data
 Countplot of reviews present for different classes in training data showed that data is highly imbalanced with around 70% data for class 5 only.
-Oversampling for all the minority class has been used.
-After oversampling all classes have same number of training examples
+Three techniques have been tested to tackle imbalance data
+1. Random oversampling
+2. Undersampling
+3. SMOTE
+By default SMOTE is used.
+To use any other method, comment out the code for SMOTE and uncomment the required code cell.

 ## Preprocessing
 1. conversion to lower case